calin-zaharia/JavaScript.Quiz/README.md

 ## [**Project Goals**](#project-goals)

-This project is a responsive website representing a personal presentation website(online CV website).
-This website offers all personal information, simple to use with only 3 pages that allow users to get in touch easy.
+The goal of this project is to develop a responsive website for creating a quiz platform.
+The website should allow users to create and take quizzes, providing an interactive and engaging experience.
+The website should be user-friendly, intuitive, and have a visually appealing design.

 ## [**User Goals**](#user-goals)

-Adding all professional information and easy additional ways to be contacted by the user.
-This project reflects the level of skills learned and a pleasant user experience.
+The main goal of the users is to test their knowledge and have an enjoyable experience while participating in quizzes.
+Enjoy a pleasant user experience: The website should provide a smooth and intuitive user experience, with clear navigation, responsive design, and fast loading times.
+The website aims to provide an entertaining and educational platform for users to challenge themselves and have fun.

 ## [**User Stories**](#user-stories)